JubothoRepositories/TechnicalTest/ReadMe.md

  - read-only domain objects, which again - saves tons of worries and further validations after creations

  - Microsoft.Extensions.DependencyInjection for Dependency Injection
- - some elements of the DDD Rich Domain Model, which means I will have cross refferences between the aggregate root and the objects belonging to the same aggregate (In the actual implementation the domain just don't have any logic, so it's an anemic one)
+ - some elements of the DDD Rich Domain Model, which means I will have cross references between the aggregate root and the objects belonging to the same aggregate (In the actual implementation the domain just don't have any logic, so it's an anemic one)
  - *sealed*  classes when I don't think someone would like to inherit it.
-I beleave that the defautl should be sealed and 'unseal' or something should exist to explicitly mark when you want a class to be inheritable
+I believe that the default should be sealed and 'unseal' or something should exist to explicitly mark when you want a class to be inheritable